ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

 3. Keep this Spark Shell instance open and continue to the next step.

 ## Define a Catalog and Query
-In this step you define a catalog object that maps the schema from Spark to HBase.
+Define a catalog object that maps the schema from Spark to HBase.

-1. Within your open Spark Shell, run the following import statements
+1. In your open Spark Shell, run the following import statements

     ```scala
         import org.apache.spark.sql.{SQLContext, _}